HamzaKhan760/AIGenDetector/README.md

 ## How It Works

-1. **Frame Extraction**: Videos are processed frame-by-frame
+1. **Frame Extraction**:
+   - Images: Processed directly as single frames
+   - Videos: Processed frame-by-frame (samples multiple frames)
 2. **Face Detection**: MTCNN detects and crops faces from each frame
 3. **CLIP Encoding**: Cropped faces are encoded using CLIP's vision transformer
-4. **Classification**: A simple classifier uses CLIP features to predict real/fake
+4. **Classification**: A zero-shot classifier uses CLIP features with text prompts to predict real/fake
-5. **Aggregation**: Frame-level predictions are averaged for final video prediction
+5. **Aggregation**: For videos, frame-level predictions are averaged for final prediction

 ## Testing Metrics Explained